My Approach to Learning Design

 Anchoring learning in context, history, and multiple truths rather than abstraction alone.

-This lens attends to where knowledge comes from, whose experiences are centered, and how social, cultural, and historical forces shape meaning.
+It attends to where knowledge comes from, whose experiences are centered, and how social, cultural, and historical forces shape meaning.

 cultivated